310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Midori %}
-<th>(Huh… Thank God, everything's peaceful…)</th>
+<th>(Huh… Whew, I'm so glad to see everything's turning peaceful…)</th>

 <th>(Isara-senpai’s amazing… There's no way I could do something like that… I wonder what makes him different to me…?
-Was he born with a special trait…?)</th>
+Is it our innate qualities…?)</th>

 <th>(I wish God gave me what he has, instead of “pretty looks”…)</th>

-<th>(This sucks… I'm just paper mache — I'm completely hollow inside…)</th>
+<th>(This sucks… I'm just paper mache… I'm completely hollow inside…)</th>
 {% endbubble %}

 {% bubble Mao %}
-W-what's wrong, Takamine?
+W-What's wrong, Takamine?
 You've been gloomy for a while now…

 I know I'm asking this really late, but why *are* you in that corner anyway?

 You guys told me that Ryuseitai is currently watching and learning from Trickstar's practice session, right?

-If that’s all you’re doing, then why are you hunched over there?
+If that’s all you’re doing, then why're you hunched over there?
 Did someone tell you something mean?

 For goodness’ sake… He may look strong because of his build, but he's pretty timid.
 You can't bully him, Subaru… Got it?
 {% endbubble %}